singhashutosh200/singhashutosh200/README.md

 for 10+ projects, driving a 30% reduction in defects and enhancing delivery timelines by 20%.

 <br> <br>
-🔭 I’m currently working as software Quality Analyst in Procentris India PVT LTD. <br>
+🔭 I’m currently working as Senior Software Quality Analyst in Procentris India PVT LTD. <br>
 📫 You can reach me at ashutoshkumar.ramp@gmail.com. <br>
-🗣 Languages: Selenium, Python, SQL, English, Hindi and Bengali.
+🗣 Languages: Selenium, JAVA, SQL, HTML, JSON, English, Hindi and Bengali.